Opportunity at National Institute of Standards and Technology (NIST)

 |Schneider, Michael Lindsay

-This project aims to develop neuromorphic systems based on a combination of Josephson junctions, magnetic Josephson junctions, single flux quantum technologies, and spintronic components.
-These technologies are neuromorphic at the device level with the potential to dramatically improve both speed and efficiency compared to modern CMOS.
-The use of magnetic Josephson junctions as synaptic components with reconfigurable memory enables new neuromorphic architectures.
-Spiking systems will be designed, modeled, fabricated and tested.
-Processing will be done in the NIST state-of-the-art clean room.
-Emphasis will be placed on developing stochastic spiking systems, liquid state machines, and artificial neural network-based architectures.
-Fundamental design and theory work is an essential component to adapt conventional neural architectures to those that are amenable for superconducting/spintronic systems.
+Bio-inspired and neuromorphic computing takes inspiration from the brain to find new ways to address computational problems.
+This project aims to develop hardware based neuromorphic systems using emerging devices including Josephson junctions, magnetic Josephson junctions, and spintronic components.
+Many of these technologies are neuromorphic at the device level with the potential to dramatically improve both speed and energy efficiency compared to von Neumann architectures.
+The goal of this project is to develop new neuromorphic circuits, for example hardware based spiking neural networks, including the design, modeling, fabrication, and testing.
+Fabrication will be done in the NIST state-of-the-art clean room.
+Emphasis will be placed on developing stochastic spiking systems, reservoir computing systems, and artificial neural network-based architectures.

 Artificial neural network; Neuromorphic; magnetic Josephson junctions; Josephson junctions; Single flux quantum; Spintronics

 Open to U.S. citizens